department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 ## Disability and death pensions (Section 306)

-"Section 306" refers to VA nonservice-connected disability and death pension programs that were available from July 1, 1960 through December 31, 1978.
+View rates for disability and death pension programs that were available <b>from July 1, 1960 through December 31, 1978</b>.
+These types of benefits are sometimes called  "Section 306" pensions.

 <b>Note:</b> These rates reflect a 2.8% cost of living increase effective December 1, 2018.